MpiloNM95/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Task 5: A script that displays the first 10 lines of file  /etc/passwd.
 * Task 6: A script that writes a script that displays the third line of the file iacta.
 * Task 7: A script that writes a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing           the text Best School ending by a new line.
+* Task 8: A script that writes into the file ls_cwd_content the result of the command ls -la.